HACHIJIN SHUGO NO HONJÔ

 Masakiyo appears from his room in full martial regalia and displays a flag on which the names of Kazuenosuke and Hinaginu are written side by side.
 He knows that Kazuenosuke will die an honorable death in Kyôto and that the flag shows his wish to see Kazuenosuke and Hinaginu live happily as husband and wife in the other world.

-Ôuchi Yoshihiro and Nadaemon, who is in reality Gotô Jinbei Masatsugu, come to see Masakiyo.
+Ôuchi Yoshihiro and Nadaemon, who is in reality Gotô Masatsugu, come to see Masakiyo.
 They want to raise an army to fight against Hôjô Tokimasa in support of Oda Haruwaka.
-Gotô Jinbei, Hazue and Shigarami leave for Kyôto, seen off by Masakiyo, who turns pale, showing the effect of the poisoned sake he took in Kyôto.
+Gotô Masatsugu, Hazue and Shigarami leave for Kyôto, seen off by Masakiyo, who turns pale, showing the effect of the poisoned sake he took in Kyôto.

 The actors Bandô Tamasaburô I and Ichikawa Danzô V playing the roles of Sanzaemon's daughter Hinaginu and Satô Masakiyo in the drama "Hachijin Shugo no Honjô", which was staged in the 1st lunar month of 1833 at the Ichimuraza (print made by Utagawa Kunisada I)